 Mine eye my heart thy picture’s sight would bar;

 My heart mine eye the freedom of that right.

 In the first four lines of ‘Sonnet 46,’ the speaker begins by referring to the “eye” and the “heart.”
 Both of these images will feature prominently in this poem and the one that follows, ‘Sonnet 47’.
 The speaker states that this eye and heart have gone into a “mortal war” together.
 They are divided in what they want from love.
-The eye wants to keep the heart away from his desire and visa versa.
+The eye wants to keep the heart away from his desire and vice versa.
 Although they both want beauty and love, they want it differently.

 My heart doth plead that thou in him dost lie,